aspose-pdf/Aspose.PDF-API-References/english/java/com.aspose.pdf/idocument/_index.md

 ```

-Sets the page info.(for generator only)
+Sets the page info.(for generator only, not filled in when reading document)

 **Parameters:**
 | Parameter | Type | Description |